 Bonfadio was beheaded, and his body was burnt.

-Gay men and lesbians have been persecuted beaten, tortured, institutionalized, jailed and murdered for many centuries both in the United States and abroad still are to this very day.
+Gay men and lesbians have been persecuted beaten, tortured, institutionalized, jailed and murdered for many centuries and still are to this very day.